jonas-433/Pinnacle_100_custom_ble_sensor/docs/firmware_update.md

 If the firmware was built with mcuboot, `west flash` will program merged.hex which contains the mcuboot bootloader and app in a combined image.

-# Firmware Updates via UART, BLE
+# Firmware Updates via UART or BLE

 ## Prerequisites